 Plan to enter a Master’s or doctoral program in the arts, humanities, or social sciences.

 Have a documented history of receiving need-based financial aid , usually in the form of need-based institutional, state or federal grants-in-aid.

 Have demonstrated superior standards of intellectual ability and scholastic achievement.
 Most successful applicants have a 3.8 GPA or higher.

-Potential applicants should submit each of the following to Henry Dyson by the third Monday of January 12:00 noon:
+Potential applicants should submit each of the following to ONSF by the last Monday of January 12:00 noon:

 A personal statement (1,000 word limit) describing your background, intellectual interests, plans for graduate study and career aspirations.
 The statement should include a discussion of some of the experiences and ideas that have shaped those interests, plans, and aspirations.

-Please combine all of the above documents into a single PDF entitled “LASTNAME_FIRSTNAME_BeineckeApplication.”
-Submit the application as an attachment to Henry Dyson at firstname.lastname@example.org with “Beinecke Application” in the subject line.
+Please send all of the above documents as separate PDF documents to firstname.lastname@example.org with “Beinecke Application” in the subject line.